 Note that I found it on one of those vertical hanging holders in a random grocery aisle.
 I checked the kitchen gadgets sections and it was not stocked there.

-While it did fall short of the one-step sealing and cutting claim, after a bit of trial and error, it easily produced perfectly cut and sealed peanut butter and jelly sandwiches (and PB and honey for my picky 6 year old)!
+While it did fall short of the one-step sealing and cutting claim, after a bit of trial and error, it easily produced perfectly cut and sealed peanut butter and jelly sandwiches!

 NEW: I just stumbled across this round uncrustable maker online!
 It cuts and seals just like the square one I own.